Camino 2027 Price Lock 🔒Save now

 Meals: B,D

-We recommend taking the time to visit the Church of the convent of La Magdalena before leaving town.
-Over the “Meseta lucense”, the Lugo Plateau, you will pass through many hamlets dotted along areas of cultivated land, grazing pastures and woodlands and view the first “horreos”, typical raised grain silos.
-A relatively easy walk until your descent, crossing the Dam of Portomarin where you can see ruins of the ancient flooded village, and into the town for your accommodation.
+We recommend taking time to visit the Church of the Convent of La Magdalena before setting out today.
+Over the “Meseta lucense”, the Lugo Plateau, you will pass through many hamlets dotted amongst cultivated land, grazing pastures and woodlands and view the first “horreos”, typical raised grain silos of the region.
+It's a relatively easy walk until the steep descent to cross the Dam of Portomarin, where you can see ruins of the ancient flooded village.
+Continue into the town and your accommodation.
+Distance 22km/13.7mi

 Meals: B,D

-The route takes you through the brooms which have a magnificent fragrance.
-Along the path you will pass charming hamlets and calvaries.
-Over this stage you will pass through Ventas de Naron where you can fill your water bottles, over the gentle Sierra de Ligonde, then downhill through Previsa, Lameiros and Ligonde where will find a church dedicated to the apostle St James.
-Emperor Charles V stayed here in the modest village of Ligonde, on the 24th of March 1520.
+Today's route takes you through the brooms with their lovely fragrance.
+Along the way you'll find charming hamlets and calvaries.
+It's a rural landscape marked by small villages and cultivated fields.
+Pass through Ventas de Naron, where you can fill your water bottles, over the gentle Sierra de Ligonde, and continue downhill through Previsa, Lameiros and finally Ligonde.
+Here you will find a church dedicated to the apostle St James.
+Emperor Charles V stayed in Ligonde on the 24th of March 1520.
+Continue to your accommodation in Palas de Rei.
+Distance 24km/15mi

 Meals: B,D